 Discover the coral reef and exotic marine life that live below the water in the Red Sea.
 Learn how to scuba dive or don some snorkels and take a peek into this incredible ocean.
 There is also an Underwater Observatory in the coastal town of Eilat which is a perfect way for families to witness the tropical life below.
 Admission to the observatory is 99NIS (30USD) and it is open daily from 8.30am until 4.00pm.

 If you wish to visit more than one location in Israel then it is best to allow at least 10-14 days.
 Tour packages are available to help visitors cover as many locations as possible whilst independent travelers will find the country easy to navigate.
 For hiking, February is the best time to visit and also a great time for finding cheap hotel deals.

 From April the weather becomes drier and is more pleasant particularly for trips to the beach.
 May is an ideal time to visit as it is before the school summer holidays begin.
-You can easily visit Israel from Jordan or vice versa, for example by joining a public tour from Jordan to Israel.
+You can easily visit Israel from Jordan with a tour from Israel to Petra or vice versa, for example by joining a public tour from Jordan to Israel.

 Israel is a great destination for families with plenty of fun things to do.
 The larger cities such as Tel Aviv and Jerusalem offer excellent sightseeing opportunities and the public transport is easy to use.
 Locals are friendly and will show their appreciation when tourists attempt to speak their language.